 - They can only be accepted for one colour print job.
 The minimum resolution is 300 dpi and must be saved at least twice the print size.

-- Please send to us via email to firstname.lastname@example.org if less than 10MB.
+- Please send it to us via email to email@example.com if less than 10MB.

-- Or you may upload the files directly to Print Magic Here please note that each maximum file size upload is limited to 10MB.
+- Or you may upload the files directly to Print Magic Here.

 - All jobs receive a digital file emailed to them before the job commences.
 Each file must be proofread and signed off by the customer prior to any work being printed.